Fitness culture: Gymnastics of ancient Greece and Rome

 The word gymnastics is derived from the Greek word gymnazein which literally means "to exercise naked".
 In ancient Greece and Rome, a public place devoted to athletes training, called gymnasion (plural: gymnasia) for Greeks and palaestra (plural: palaestrae) for Romans existed in cities.
 Fitness was regarded as a concept shaped by two cultural codes: rationalization and asceticism; authenticity and hedonism, respectively.
 In Greece, gymnastic excellence was regarded as a noble and godly pursuit and was included in a complete education.
 Gymnasiums became the center of the community, being associated with the arts, the study of logic, and a source of entertainment.
 Skilled athletes attained an elevated status and devoted their lives to becoming proficient in exercise.
 Both men and women participated in various gymnastic exercises.
 The series of activities included swimming, throwing, wrestling, jumping and weightlifting.
 After the Romans conquered Greece, they developed the activities into a more formal sport and used their gymnasiums to prepare their legions for warfare.
-However, with the decline of the Roman Empire, people lost their interest in gymnastics, and it is now only known as a form of entertainment.
+However, with the decline of the Roman Empire, interest in gymnastics declined, and it is now only known as a form of entertainment.

 Nineteenth century

 From around 1800, gymnastics developed in Western countries that was meant to enhance the body in order to sustain public morals and mold better citizens.
 Pehr Henrik Ling was a pioneer in the teaching of physical education in Sweden, and he sought to reform and improve the gymnastics of the ancient Greeks.
 In 1850, the Supreme Medical Board of Russia reported to their emperor on Ling's system, that by improving one's overall fitness, an athlete became superior to those who merely focused on a subset of muscles or actions.
 In the mid-19th century, the world saw the rise of physical culture, a movement that emphasized the importance of physical exercise for men, women, and children alike.
 Diocletian Lewis, a physician, even advocated for males and females exercising together in the gym.
-In 1896 Men's gymnastics was on the schedule of the first modern Olympics.
+In 1896, men's gymnastics was on the schedule of the first modern Olympics.
 The Olympic gymnastic competition for women began in 1928.